marrocamp/CypherX/Settings.md

     timeout: 300
     # Amount of time, in seconds, between "You must be logged in.." messages
     notify-cooldown: 5
+    # Commands that players who are not registered or logged in may execute
+    allowed-commands: [register, login, l]
+    # Turn on/off location protection
+    protect-location: true

 session:
     # Amount of time, in seconds, that a session will remain valid